-If you believe that you are at risk for running out of your PH therapy early in 2018, contact your PH care team now.
+If you believe that you are at risk for running out of your PH therapy, contact your PH care team now.
 Do not wait until you are completely out of medication.

-Non-profit charitable assistance funds primarily support individuals with government-funded health insurance.
+Nonprofit charitable assistance funds primarily support individuals with government-funded health insurance.
 Those with group or private insurance should also review the manufacturer assistance programs in the next tab.
-PHA is not aware of any non-profit providing support for health insurance premiums at this time.

-None of the financial assistance funds for adult patients with PH listed below are currently accepting new applications.
-PHA will continue to update this page and announce updates through PHA News, a weekly e-newsletter, if there is a change to the status of any of these funds.
+PHA will continue to update this page and announce updates through PHA News, its weekly e-newsletter, if there is a change to the status of any of these funds.
 Sign up for PHA News here.

-- Patient Services Inc – not currently accepting 2018 applications
+- Good Days – not currently accepting applications.

-- PAN Foundation: not currently accepting 2018 applications.
+- PAN Foundation – not currently accepting applications.